 It’s mind management and it’s difficult but necessary.

 Figuring out what I value most led me to quit my job.
 Yet I find myself in a tug-of-war.

 - Wouldn’t it be awesome for my daughter to see me working?

 - Did I go to school and earn four degrees to be a full-time mom?

 - I want to be with my daughter.
 Am I doing it for her?
 Or for myself?

 - When is the best time to go back to work?

-While I can’t always control my thoughts.
-I’ve decided to just live in the present and pray for guidance.
+While I can’t always control my thoughts, I’ve decided to just live in the present and pray for guidance.
 I’m enjoying being a mom and my daughter is thriving.
-That’s what matters most.
+That’s what matters most right now.

 3. The Privilege